jernesten/ogui/README.md

 CC-BY-NC-SA - License

-After days of confinement caused by the appearance of the "damn virus".
-I have decided to spend my time learning to program in python.
-A way to get something good out of the situation, and to maintain sanity despite being locked up for so long.
+After days of confinement caused by the appearance of the "damn virus", I have decided to spend my time learning to program in python as a way to get something positive out of the situation, and to maintain sanity despite being locked up for so long.
 It is a small application that serves as a graphical interface to control the Ocalmfuse program write by Astrada and also shared in github. https://github.com/astrada/google-drive-ocamlfuse